spadma3/duck/catkin_ws/src/30-localization-and-planning/auto_localization/README.md

 The system also records all records under `config` folder with .csv file.
 You could checkout the performances of each Duckiebot in the file.

+For watchtowers that are also trafficlights: ssh to all trafficlights
+    duckiebot $ git checkout devel-auto-localization-trafficlight
+    duckiebot $ make auto_localization_watchtower_trafficlight

 ## System Architecture

 ###  Nodes